Jackie Groenen

-Jackie Noëlle Groenen (born 17 December 1994) is a Dutch professional footballer and former judoka who plays as a midfielder for Division 1 Féminine club Paris Saint-Germain and the Netherlands national team.
+Jackie Noëlle Groenen (born 17 December 1994) is a Dutch professional footballer and former judoka who plays as a midfielder for Première Ligue club Paris Saint-Germain and the Netherlands national team.

-Groenen previously played for German clubs SGS Essen, FCR 2001 Duisburg and FFC Frankfurt, as well as for Chelsea in the English FA WSL.
+Groenen previously played for German clubs SGS Essen, FCR 2001 Duisburg and FFC Frankfurt, as well as for Chelsea and Manchester United in the English FA WSL.
 She was born in the Netherlands but grew up just over the Belgian border in Poppel.
 In 2014, FIFA ruled her ineligible to switch allegiance to Belgium, as she did not hold a Belgian passport when she played for the Netherlands at youth level.

 Club career

 Early career

 Groenen and her sister, Merel, began playing football at Goirlese Sportvereniging Blauw-Wit.
 After VV Riel and Wilhelmina Boys, they moved to SV Rood-Wit Veldhoven.
 The sisters continued their football career in the Frauen-Bundesliga and became players for SGS Essen.
 Groenen made her debut for SGS Essen in the DFB-Pokal Cup on 30 January 2011 against Turbine Potsdam.